 Most drivers in California are aware of the “point system” used by the state DMV.
 This is the system in which each traffic ticket violation is assigned a point value.
 These points are added to your driving record, and once you exceed a certain number of points, you could lose your driving privileges temporarily or permanently.
 The Federal Motor Carrier Safety Administration (FMCSA) maintains a similar point system used to track the safety record of companies that use commercial drivers.
-When an incident happens that could count against a commercial vehicle driver’s license, this would be considered a DOT-recordable accident.
+When an incident happens that could count against a commercial vehicle driver’s license, this would be considered a DOT-recordable accident, called a DOT recordable accident.

-DOT-Recordable Accident Criteria
+DOT-Recordable Accident Criteria for Commercial Motor Vehicle

 The FMCSA operates under the federal Department of Transportation (DOT) and requires that motor carriers keep track of serious accidents involving commercial motor vehicles (large trucks, buses, etc.).
 Any accident that meets the FMCSA’s criteria to be recorded is called a DOT-recordable accident.
 Because most motor carriers operate across state lines, they will be required to follow the guidelines set in place by the FMCSA.